Skip to content

 Next steps for Clerkenwell Green

-The positive outcomes from the consultation and monitoring reports have supported our decision to continue exemptions for Blue Badge holders who live inside the Clerkenwell Green low traffic neighbourhood from camera enforced traffic filters on a permanent basis.
-The documents that relate to the decision to move forward with these changes are provided in the ‘Useful documents’ section below.
+The positive outcomes from the consultation and monitoring reports support our decision to make exemptions for Blue Badge holders living in the Clerkenwell Green low traffic neighbourhood from camera enforced traffic filters permanent.
+The documents about the decisions on these changes are in the ‘useful documents’ section.

-The council is delivering public realm improvements at Clerkenwell Green.
-These proposals were consulted on in 2017, receiving support from 82 per cent of 433 respondents and will further enhance the benefits of the Clerkenwell Green low traffic neighbourhood.
+We are improving the surroundings in Clerkenwell Green.
+We consulted on these proposals in 2017, receiving support from 82 per cent of 433 respondents and will continue to build on the benefits of the Clerkenwell Green low traffic neighbourhood.
 You can find out more about the proposals on the Clerkenwell Green webpage.

 Monitoring

-We have published our most recent monitoring report for the Clerkenwell Green people-friendly streets neighbourhood.
-This report includes data collected in August 2020 and September 2021 with data collected in October 2022 to monitor the scheme after we exempted eligible Blue Badge holders.
+We published our most recent monitoring report for the Clerkenwell Green people-friendly streets neighbourhood in January 2023.
+The report includes data collected in August 2020 and September 2021.
+It also has data collected in October 2022 to monitor the scheme after we exempted eligible Blue Badge holders.

 We published our pre-consultation monitoring report for the Clerkenwell Green PFS trial area in November 2021.
 This report includes data one year on from the launch of the people-friendly streets trial in September 2020.